oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

    ![Image alt text](images/create-data-25.png)

-## Task 4: Create Regions Table from GeoJSON Document
+## Task 4: Create regions table from GeoJSON document

 Next you convert regions from GeoJSON format to a table with a geometry column.
 Start by viewing the content of REGIONS\_GEOJSON.
 As described earlier, loading JSON in SQL Worksheet creates a table with columns for the document's top-level keys.
 For GeoJSON that is **type** and **features**.
 Hover your mouse over the **features** value to see a pop-up of the features array.
 Since the features are polygons with many coordinates, you only see a portion of the first feature in the array.